balmbees/corgi/README.md

 2. View Framework
     should support Swagger Response schema

-## Why do i need a extra Framework for Lambda?
+## Why do i need an extra Framework for Lambda?

 So simple lambda handler looks like this